-- Tackle the five mission areas in homeland security as defined by the U.S. Department of Homeland Security - · Perform risk assessments - Spot ethical and legal issues and navigate the complex legal and regulatory environment related to computer systems, applications, and networks
+- Tackle the five mission areas in homeland security as defined by the U.S. Department of Homeland Security - Perform risk assessments - Spot ethical and legal issues and navigate the complex legal and regulatory environment related to computer systems, applications, and networks - Protect telecommunications and information technology networks - Analyze infrastructure protection, jurisdiction, and issues in technical areas such as interconnectivity and interoperability - · Plan and prepare for disaster response and recovery - Apply knowledge about energy pipeline security, electrical grid security, cyber dependence, and SCADA systems, as well as risk methodologies applied to the energy industry

-- Protect telecommunications and information technology networks - Analyze infrastructure protection, jurisdiction, and issues in technical areas such as interconnectivity and interoperability - · Plan and prepare for disaster response and recovery - Apply knowledge about energy pipeline security, electrical grid security, cyber dependence, and SCADA systems, as well as risk methodologies applied to the energy industry - Use high-tech management styles, including project planning, organizational structure, team building, and control mechanisms - Manage each phase of the IT project life cycle, working within organizational and cost constraints, setting goals linked directly to stakeholder needs, and using proven management tools
+- Use high-tech management styles, including project planning, organizational structure, team building, and control mechanisms - Manage each phase of the IT project life cycle, working within organizational and cost constraints, setting goals linked directly to stakeholder needs, and using proven management tools

 If you lack a recent background in finance or accounting, you should take UCSP 620.
 If you lack a recent background in statistics, you should take UCSP 630.
-Taking UCSP 605 is recommended to help improve writing skills.
+Taking UCSP 605 is recommended to help improve your ability to write at the graduate level, thus increasing your prospects for success in your master's degree program.

 If you completed your undergraduate degree at UMGC with coursework in homeland security, a vertical pathway between UMGC's undergraduate and graduate programs in that field allows you to reduce your total coursework for a related graduate degree by up to 6 credits (two courses).
 Details are on p.
-20.
+21.